 The Urban Fishing programs are basic fishing classes devoted to the sport of fishing, and ideally include an actual fishing experience.
-Students learn water safety and fishing ethics.
-In addition, participants learn that a health lake ecosystem requires good conservation practices.
-This is all done while they are able to experience the freedom of the great outdoors.
+Students learn water safety and fishing ethics and many realize the lake ecosystem requires good conservation practices while they experience the freedom of the great outdoors.
 As young anglers build confidence with their newly acquired skills, they become more aware of the world's natural resources and the environment in which they live.
 Many participants come to enjoy fishing as a stress-free low-cost pastime while others mold the many facets of ichthyology into satisfying career paths.

 This report separates these activities into fishing and non-fishing events.
-A total of 28,662 persons participated in FY2019 in the 39 counties of southern Illinois served by the Southern Illinois Urban Fishing Program Coordinator and 14,915 fished.
+A total of 2,670 persons participated in the 39 counties of southern Illinois served by the Southern Illinois Urban Fishing Program Coordinator and 130 fished.

-Summer Fishing Clinics were staffed by five IDNR Conservation Education Representatives (CER) clinic Instructors who taught 5,783 anglers.
-The CERs were headquartered at nine locations: Gordon Moore Park in Alton, Frank Holten in East St. Louis, Veterans Park in Mt.
-Vernon, Foundation Park in Centralia, Glazebrook Park in

-Godfrey, LeClaire Lake in Edwardsville, Evergreen Park in Carbondale, Memorial Park in Nashville and Pere Marquette State Park in Grafton.
-Fishing classes were scheduled twice daily.
-Large catchable-sized hybrid sunfish were stocked at the clinic sites to help improve success for the anglers.
+Summer Fishing Clinics were staffed by five IDNR Conservation Education Representatives (CER) clinic Instructors who taught 0 anglers.
+Fishing classes would normally be scheduled twice daily.
+In addition, in past years large, catchable-sized hybrid sunfish would be stocked at the clinic location to help improve success for the anglers.
+However, this year stockings and programs did not occur due to COVID-19 restrictions.
 See Table 7 below for clinic student locations and fish stocking numbers.
-The asterisk\ indicates CER classes at other fishing sites.
+The asterisk indicates CER classes at other fishing sites.